bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

 The REL_CUTOFF is similar to the CUTOFF and sets the planewave cutoff of a reference grid covered by a Gaussian function with unit standard deviation.
 This parameter is important to map Gaussian functions on a grid.
-Converging this parameter is also covered in this guide: https://www.cp2k.org/howto:converging_cutoff.
+Converging this parameter is also covered in this `guide <https://www.cp2k.org/howto:converging_cutoff>`_.

 COMMENSURATE
 ------------